SalomePlatform/shaper/src/SketchPlugin/doc/circleFeature.rst

 .. image:: images/Circle_panel_edit.png
    :align: center

-Note that the edition property panel doesn't show the creation algorithm used.
+Note that the edition property panel does not show the used creation algorithm.

 The panel shows:

 - center coordinates and radius (read-only).
-- auxiliary flag (could be modified).
+- auxiliary flag (can be modified).

 Result
 """"""